 F. OTHER: Demonstrate in a narrative.

-Harold J. Friestad, Chairman of Kishwauketoe Nature Conservancy, located in the Village of Williams Bay, was selected to receive Gathering Waters: Wisconsin’s Alliance for Land Trusts Harold “Bud” Jordahl Lifetime Achievement Award in 2015.
+Harold J. Friestad, Chairman of Kishwauketoe Nature Conservancy, located in the Village of Williams Bay, was awarded by Gathering Waters, Wisconsin’s Alliance for Land Trusts, the Harold “Bud” Jordahl Lifetime Achievement Award in 2015.
 Harold was responsible for the Village’s acquisition of the 231 acre parcel that is now Kishwauketoe during the time that he served as Village President; he continues to serve Kishwauketoe as Chairman and remains very active in conservation workday projects throughout the year.
 Kishwauketoe continues to improve as a high quality bird habitat.